 - Next, click to continue to Step 2.
 Here, choose Twitter and configure accordingly (I haven’t used any of the other services, but, you know, try ’em out!
 And if you do, let me know how it works out for you).

-And that's it.
-Remember that you should balance out automatically generated tweets with actual human-generated tweets, and that the real fun of Twitter happens with @.
-Just sayin'.
+And that’s it.
+Remember that you should balance out automatically generated tweets with actual human-generated tweets, and that the real fun of Twitter happens with @replies.
+Just sayin’.